AnnaLenavonBehren/Discord-Email-Verification-Bot/README.md

 	- Privileged Gateway Intents: "message content intent" and "server members intent"
 	- Copy your bot's token

-2. Put all the data in the .env file, the IDs are accessible when switching to discords developer mode
+2. Put all the data in the example.env file, the IDs are accessible when switching to discords developer mode.
+Rename to .env afterwards.
+Do not make your private information public!

 	TOKEN="the token of your bot from the discord developer website" BOT_PASSWORD="password for the email account"